Due to high demand for Maruti Vitara Brezza, its waiting period has gone up to 27 weeks i.e. over 6 months for some variants.

 The Maruti Vitara Brezza takes on the likes of Hyundai Creta, Mahindra TUV300, Ford EcoSport and other compact SUVs.

-Ever since its launch in March 2016, the Maruti Vitara Brezza has been a major profit driver for the Indo-Japanese carmaker in India.
-The company has been constantly selling around 8,000 to 10,000 units of the car on monthly basis.
-Now, the popular compact SUV has received an overwhelming 2 lakh bookings in less than 1 year.
+Launched in March 2016, the Maruti Vitara Brezza compact SUV has been receiving an excellent response from car buyers in the country.
+The company has been constantly selling over 10,000 units of the car on monthly basis.
+In less than 1 year, the popular compact SUV registered over 2 lakh bookings.
+Till March 2017, the company had sold over 1.1 lakh units of the B-SUV.
+As per media reports, the sales of the Vitara Brezza has crossed over 1.5 lakh units.
 The Brezza currently commands a waiting period of around 5-6 months, which is likely to come down as soon as Maruti’s new Gujarat facility gets operational.

+With GST implementation, the prices of the Breeza have been reduced by up to Rs 2,148.
+The SUV is available in three trim levels – LDI, VDI and ZDI – with diesel engine only.
+It is priced in the range of Rs 7.24 lakh – Rs 9.69 lakh (ex-showroom, Delhi).
 As the demand for Maruti Vitara Brezza remains high, the Indo-Japanese carmaker is planning to bring in the petrol iteration of the vehicle by early 2017.
-Powering the Vitara Brezza petrol could be a 1.0-litre Boosterjet engine that will make its India debut with the upcoming Baleno RS.
-This 3-cylinder, turbocharged petrol mill pushes out a maximum power of 110bhp and a peak torque of 175Nm.
+The petrol model is likely to be powered by a 1.0-litre Boosterjet engine that also powers the Baleno RS.
+This turbocharged petrol engine is capable of producing 100.5bhp of power and 150Nm of torque.
 Also Read: Maruti Vitara Brezza Review – Should You Buy it?

 Product Information in 10 Quick Points –